SymTh for non-finite symmetries

 Symmetry Topological Field Theories (SymTFTs) play a crucial role in the study of finite generalized symmetries in quantum field theories (QFTs) \cite{Gaiotto:2014kfa, Gaiotto:2020iye, Apruzzi:2021nmk, Freed:2022qnc, Apruzzi:2022rei, Kaidi:2022cpf, Antinucci:2022vyk, Bhardwaj:2023ayw, Kaidi:2023maf, Zhang:2023wlu, Bhardwaj:2023fca, Bartsch:2023wvv, Apruzzi:2022dlm, Schafer-Nameki:2023jdn}.
 In particular, they capture the symmetry data of a given \(d\)-dimensional QFT.
 A SymTFT consists of a topological theory in a \((d+1)\)-dimensional bulk, accompanied by gapped boundary conditions and, potentially, a physical boundary.
 When the SymTFT is defined on an interval, there are two boundaries.
 A physical QFT is defined at one boundary while the other remains gapped.
 Upon interval compactification, the two boundaries merge, and this procedure recovers the \(d\)-dimensional QFT under consideration.
 The topological operators of the SymTFT can be inserted to describe the symmetries of the \(d\)-dimensional QFT, their actions on charged operators and various twisted sectors.
 In summary, the SymTFT serves as a valuable framework that encodes all the finite symmetry properties of the QFT in question.

 Recently, there have been proposals for generalizations of the SymTFT to continuous global symmetries \cite{Brennan:2024fgj, Antinucci:2024zjp, Bonetti:2024cjk}.
 For abelian symmetries, these generalizations consist of BF-theories where the gauge fields are valued in \( U(1) \) and \( \mathbb{R} \), rather than in a finite group.
 The SymTFT for the non-abelian case is slightly more intricate, involving a BF theory originally proposed in \cite{Horowitz:1989ng}.
-This theory includes a discrete field transforming in the Lie algebra and as many \( \mathbb{R} \) fields as the dimension of the Lie algebra.
+This theory includes a compact gauge field and as many \( \mathbb{R} \) fields as the dimension of the Lie algebra.
 For one-dimensional QFTs and a two-dimensional SymTFT, the topological operators of the bulk theory can be interpreted in terms of a free non-abelian Yang-Mills (YM) theory in the bulk.